Overview & Outcomes

 Before you submit

-- Be sure that all your files (HTML, images, & favicon) are in a single folder and that the folder name starts with your last name.
+- Be sure that all your files are in yourdomain/310/p1

 - Upload (FTP) your project to: yourdomain.com/310/p1

 - pages must link to each other but NOT to themselves

 - "nice" lint-free html, that is semantic & follows 'never' and 'always' guidelines

 - all requirements for index page from P1 still apply

 - make improvements to html based on instructor feedback